ox-it/ords-test/configuration.md

 * A *shiro.ini* configuration that defines the service security according for Apache Shiro
 * A *hibernate.cfg.xml* configuration that defines the database connection properties for Hibernate
-* A *serverConfig.xml* configuration that specifies the database servers used for user databases
+* A *databaseservers.xml* configuration that specifies the database servers used, bot for user databases and the system itself
 * A *servicename.properties* configuration that defines service-specific properties
 * Session cache configuration (optional)